Ali Asghar (painter)

-Ali Asghar (fl. circa 1570-1600) was an Iranian court painter in Safavid Iran.
-He was the father of the renowned miniaturist Reza Abbasi.
+Ali Asghar (fl. circa 1570-1600) was an Iranian court painter of the Safavid era.
+He was the father of the renowned miniaturist Reza Abbasi, whose early works were probably influenced by Ali Asghar.

 Biography

 Ali Asghar was a native of Kashan.
 According to the accounts of Qazi Ahmad, Ali Asghar was one of his (Qazi Ahmad) teachers in miniature painting.
 He probably began his career under Safavid Shah Tahmasp I (r.
 1524-1576), before moving to Mashhad where he became one of the leading painters in the service of the princely governor Ibrahim Mirza, alongside Sheikh Mohammad and Abd-Allah.

 According to the court historian Iskandar Beg Munshi, Ali Asghar excelled in landscape painting (streets and trees).
 He later worked for Shah Ismail II (r.
 1576-1577) at the Safavid capital of Qazvin.

-His style probably influenced the early works of his illustrious son Reza Abbasi.
+Only two extant paintings bear an attribution to Ali Asghar's own brush: the double-page frontispiece from a 1560s manuscript of Hatefi's Timurnameh, and "Iskandar building the iron rampart" from the 1576-7 Shahnameh of Shah Ismail II.
+B.W.
+Robinson has also credited Ali Asghar with painting the two-page frontispiece of this manuscript, "Royal Hunt," based on the aforementioned Shahnameh illustration.

+In addition to serving as actual models for the early artwork of his illustrious son Reza Abbasi, Ali Asghar may have been Reza's introduction to the works of Mirza Ali (who thrived from the 1530s until around 1580) and well-known contemporary painters like Sheikh Mohammad and Muhammadi.